evanlenz/Carrot/README.md

-Why
----

 How Carrot compares to XQuery
 -----------------------------

 Carrot adds the ability to define rulesets.
 A *ruleset* is like a function, except that you define it differently.
 With a function, you define it in one place, and then you're done.
 A ruleset is defined using one or more lexically separate *rules*.

-    ^

-they always operate on exactly one node at a time.
-However, you can invoke a rule mode

 Extensions to XQuery expressions
 --------------------------------